JarLowrey/GodotWeapons/README.md

 #### Scene Requirements

 Bullet.gd is expecting to be placed upon a RigidBody.
-It needs a "CollisionPolygon" child and, if you are using `fit_collider_to_sprite`, a "Sprite" child.
+It needs a CollisionShape2D child named "CollisionPolygon" and, if you are using `fit_collider_to_sprite`, a "Sprite" child.

 ## Common Issues